marcosp-araujo/Tower2csv/README.md

 ### Introduction

-The Tall Tower is an open database aimed at boosting the use of hub-height wind observations from meteorological towers.
-The [Tower2csv](/modules/Tower2csv) API automatically requests data to Tall Tower for a given input tower name, and then it reads all netCDF files and joins all of them into a single .CSV file, that can be downloaded.
+The Tall Tower Dataset is an open database aimed at boosting the use of hub-height wind observations from meteorological towers.
+The [Tower2csv](/modules/Tower2csv) API automatically requests data to Tall Tower for a given input tower name, and then it reads and joins all netCDF into a single .CSV file, that can be downloaded.

 ### Requirements and virtual environment

-Creating a virtual environment is strongly advisable to avoid errors when running the Tower2csv.
+Creating a virtual environment is strongly advisable to avoid errors when running the Tower2csv in your local machine.
 It can be done using the "virtualenv" library.
-Use the following command lines in your terminal to install "virtualenv" and setup a new virtual environment:
+You may use the following command lines in your terminal to install "virtualenv" and set up a new virtual environment:

 ```
 pip install virtualenv